7underlines/vdotenv/README.md

 ## Features

 - fully compatible with docker-compose .env
-- useful helper function dotenv.get()
+- useful helper function vdotenv.get()

 ## Usage
 Create a file called .env in the root folder of your application.